ddcroft73/life-package-fe/README.md

 - **Login**: The login screen is simple.
 I built some components to mimic MUI `Paper`, and `Input`.
 I mayat some pint impor the actual library, but I actually omly need a few, and I've built them locally.
 ALl Code for handling the repsones is done.
 - **Registration**: Currrently working on this one.
 I have the basics and I'll go back and tweak the UI.
 All the code for creating users as well as handing the responses is done.
 - **Two Factor Auth**: I've built the UI componet.
 No code yet.
-- **Routing**: I jave set up the routing.ALl it needs is more... routes.
+- **Routing**: I have set up the routing.ALl it needs is more... routes.
+### 11/26/23
+- **Code for 2FA**: added code to verify code and resend verification.
+- **Modal**: Reusable modal.
+It'snot very fancy at all but it gives me the ability to have different type modals in the same component.
+ONe or two buttons, programable.
+- **Finished Registration**: It;s really simple to look at it.
+But it's really dynamic, and was a great playground for the Modal.

 ### TODO:
 - A landing page to see if there is any interest.
 I should have done this ages ago, but if I'm being honest.
 It's the content that scares me half to death.
 I havent hashed it all out as to how it should appeal to the general public.
 I am going to us AI to help me pinpoint whats what, and as soon as I just start it, it'll be done. just gotta get to it.. just gotta do it!   "gotta do it, H.I.!" -Edwina "Ed" McDunnough, Raising Arizona

-- 2FA code
+- Admin PIN entry component..
+THought Id get to it. nope
+- add annimation sparingly to UI for subtle effects. fade-in, fade-out, etc
 - Themes
 - UI Password recovery
 - user Workstation